asynkron/Wire/README.md

 Wire has been designed to work in multiple modes in terms of version tolerance vs. performance.

 1. Pre Register Types, when using "Pre registered types", Wire will only emit a type ID in the output stream.
    This results in the best performance, but is also fragile if different clients have different versions of the contract types.
 2. Non Versioned, this is largely the same as the above, but the serializer does not need to know about your types up front. it will embed the fully qualified typename in the outputstream. this results in a larger payload and some performance overhead.
 3. Versioned, in this mode, Wire will emit both type names and field information in the output stream.
    This allows systems to have slightly different versions of the contract types where some fields may have been added or removed.

+### Durable persistence and version tolerance

 Wire has been designed as a wire format, point to point for soft realtime scenarios.
-If you need a format that is durable for persistence over time. e.g. EventSourcing or for message queues, then Protobuf or MS Bond is probably a better choise as those formats have been designed for true versiom tolerance.
+If you need a format that is durable for persistence over time. e.g. EventSourcing or for message queues, then **Protobuf**, **Thrift**, **Flatbuffers** or **MS Bond** will be a better choise as those formats have been designed for true versiom tolerance.

 ## Performance